CyberFlameGO/svnpython/Doc/library/popen2.rst

 can occur.
 A similar situation can occur with other combinations of reads and writes.
-The essential factors are that more than :const:`_PC_PIPE_BUF` bytes are being written by one process in a blocking fashion, while the other process is reading from the first process, also in a blocking fashion.
+The essential factors are that more than :const:`_PC_PIPE_BUF` bytes are being written by one process in a blocking fashion, while the other process is reading from the other process, also in a blocking fashion.

 ..
 Example explanation and suggested work-arounds substantially stolen from Martin von Löwis: